Alex has been an online sports and pop culture writer for five years. When he's not writing about sports, Alex is an aspiring screenwriter.

 Money in the Bank

 WWE had proven that they could run a solid show without a crowd.
 And without one, they settled on another cinematic match for the annual Money in the Bank match… es.
 Yes, both men’s and women’s money in the bank would happen simultaneously.
 At first, I thought this was a bad idea.
 But considering how it played out, that was the right call.
 And what a match it was: We saw impressive spots, comedy spots, and obvious post-production spots.
 Some of these even made me laugh out loud.
 But those couldn’t deter this match.
 What did deter this match?
 It seems like since 2017 the women’s briefcase holders have been used wisely and the men have been busts.
 Tradition continues.
 When Becky Lynch went on maternity leave, she gave the belt to Asuka.
 Since we’ve seen sneak attacks a billion times (and we’ll see them a billion more), this was a smart move.
-While her runs have been spotty in 2020, she proved she’s worthy and even reinvented herself as a lovable goofball.
+While her runs had been spotty in 2020, she proved she’s worthy and even reinvented herself as a lovable goofball.
 Otis was less desired.
 Honestly, I can live with the guy as an upper midcard goof, but he hasn’t proven he’s ready for the big leagues.
 Hardly appearing on PPVs and losing the briefcase shows WWE realized their mistake.
 Not to mention HOW he won it.
 AJ rightfully pulled the briefcase down, but Otis caught it.
 Since when has that counted?
 But that was one black eye on an extremely entertaining match.

 Oh yeah, there was the rest of the show.
 Drew McIntyre had his first successful title defense in a great match against Seth Rollins.
 Braun Strowman also defended the first time against Bray Wyatt, in what would be the seeds of a more entertaining feud.
 The four-way tag match was also decent.
 Bayley vs. Tamina and Lashley vs. R-Truth sure… happened.
 This show was a mixed bag but overall entertaining.